 Awards + Accolades

-Siyakholwa Development Foundation was chosen as the site for former President Jacob Zuma to launch Phase 3 of the Expanded Public Works Programme on the 3rd of October 2014.
-Over 3000 people were in attendance for this event and SDF was privileged to host then President Zuma, Ministers of Parliament, and a host of government leaders.
+Siyakholwa Development Foundation was chosen as the site to launch Phase 3 of the Expanded Public Works Programme on the 3rd of October 2014.
+Over 3000 people were in attendance for this event and SDF was privileged to host the President of South Africa, Ministers of Parliament, and numbers of government leaders.
 SDF was acknowledged by the President as a model site in the country.

-The Kamoso Awards for the best Community Work Programme project in the country, was won by Siyakholwa Development Foundation on 26 November 2014.
+The Kamoso Awards for the best Community Work Programme project in the country, was won by Siyakholwa Development Foundation in 2014 and 2015 respectively.

-Siyakholwa Development Foundation know that although progress has been made in the fight against poverty, rural development remains a challenge in South Africa and at the centre of this mountain is education and training for rural people.
+Networx Training Foundation recognize that although progress has been made in the fight against poverty, rural development remains a challenge in South Africa and at the centre of this mountain is education and training for rural people.
+As the vast majority of our population are either school leavers or those who could not gain access to tertiary institutions, Networx identified the need to provide affordable education, training and skills courses that meet with the relevant standards & qualifications as required by the South African Qualification Authority.

-A separate training arm was established in March 2013 and is accredited and registered as a training provider with the ETDP SETA.
-This training offers poor communities a variety of both accredited and non-accredited training interventions that are both academically sound and practically relevant.
-The core competencies focus on leadership/management and entrepreneurial development, technical skills, life skills, farming, and early childhood development.
+With this in mind Networx a separate training arm was established in March 2013 and Networx Training Foundation was accredited and registered as a training provider with the Education Training and Development Sector (ETDP) SETA.
+This training offers communities a variety of both accredited and non-accredited training interventions that are both academically sound and practically relevant.
+The core competencies focus on leadership/management and entrepreneurial development, technical skills, life skills, farming and early childhood development.

 Currently the Qobo Qobo Essential Oils is the sole entity under Siyakholwa Business.
 However, other proposed future businesses include: Bee Keeping, Peaches/Jam Making, Maize Milling, Metal Work, and Management Services.